Biology and geomorphology of tropical islands

 Introduction

 This course offers a transformative field research experience that many former students consider the capstone to their years at Berkeley.
-The course begins with 3 weeks of intensive lectures and training on the UC Berkeley campus that provide the contextual framework for the remainder of the course.
+This is a course-based undergraduate research experience (CURE).
+The course begins with some background work and preparation to provide the contextual framework for course (remotely).
 The students then depart for approximately 10 weeks at the Richard B. Gump South Pacific Research Station on Moorea in French Polynesia.
 While in Moorea, students design and execute their own independent research projects, starting with the initial preliminary studies and ending with statistical analyses and writing.
-The final weeks are spent back in the Berkeley campus where students write up their findings and prepare a professional seminar on their projects.
-The class size is limited to 22 students by the Gump dormitory facilities.
-Note about Fall 2022 and on-ward: with the campus looking for solutions concerning number of students on campus, this course will be 100% off campus, with 10 weeks on Moorea and remote instruction before and after.
-The Fall 2022 schedule is now available on bCourses for the students who are enrolled.
+The final weeks are spent remotely during which time students write up their findings, consult with GSIS, professors, and study groups, and prepare and present a professional seminar on their projects.
+The class size is limited to 25 students by the Gump dormitory facilities.
+Note: this course is 100% off campus, with 10 weeks on Moorea and remote instruction before and after.

 |